hchan/kaltire-storelocator/README.md

 Postman/Newman testscripts and environments

 ## TODO
-* Create a Team project in Postman
 * Buy the Postman pro-version
+    * share project with the team
-    * Use the pro version git
+    * Use the pro version `git` https://learning.getpostman.com/docs/postman_pro/integrations/github/
-* integrate with Azure Dev Ops